-- 1. The MBA degree requires 36 credit hours of coursework, excluding the qualifying courses. - A student can only take four courses in a given area.
+- 1. The MBA degree requires 36 credit hours of coursework, excluding the qualifying courses. - A student can only take a maximum four a maximum courses in a given area.
 For example, a student may take FIN 508, FIN 581, FIN 583 and FIN 584. - A student must complete all qualifying courses and at least 24 credits of Extending courses before enrolling in MGT 501 and at least 27 credits of Extending courses before enrolling in MGT 509. - 4.
 All students must take at least one "International" course.